spacecloud-io/space-docs/content/security/security-rules/masking-data/forcing-fields.md

 Force rule can be easily combined with any other data masking operations or authorization logic by using the `and` rule.
 Check out the [documentation of and rule](/security/security-rules/combining-multiple-rules).

-**Example:** Allow a record to be inserted in users table only if the length of username is greater than 10.
+**Example:** Allow a record to be inserted in users table only if the length of the username is greater than 10.
 The `role` field in the record should be forced with the value `user` and the `password` field should be hashed.
 Here's how you can write this access control logic using `and` rule:

 {{< highlight javascript >}}
 {